December-peony/WuzzufJobsWebAnalysis/README.md

 ### Years of experience factrozatied function:

 access : <a>http://localhost:3030/YearsExp</a>
-* Returns a ResponseEntity Object containing two columns, the first is the years of experience, the second how many it's required.
+* Returns a ResponseEntity Object containing two columns, the first is the years of experience, the second is the frequency of each.

 ![](https://github.com/December-peony/WuzzufJobsWebAnalysis/blob/master/out/Years.png)